simon-ritchie/apysc/docstring_markdowns/apysc/_type/attr_linking_interface.md

 **[Returns]**

 - `result`: bool
-  - If a specified attribute has already been appended to the linking stack, this value will be True.
+  - If this instance already appends a specified attribute to the linking stack, this interface returns True.